flame-engine/flame/doc/flame/game.md

 are also missing out on all of the built-in features in Flame if you use it.
 ```

-An example of how a `Game` implementation could look like this:
+An example of how a `Game` implementation could look like is:

 ```dart
 class MyGameSubClass extends Game {